Measuring and Understanding Throughput of Network Topologies: Experimental Methods

+We compare representative samples from each family of topology under \pbgnew{four types of} TM: all to all (A2A), random matching with $5$ servers per switch, random matching with $1$ server per switch, and longest matching.
 Figure~\ref{fig:compareTMsAll} shows the throughput values normalized so that the theoretical lower bound on throughput is $1$, and therefore A2A's throughput is $2$.
-For all networks, $ T_{A2A} \geq T_{RM(5)} \geq T_{RM(1)} \geq T_{LM} \geq 1$, matching the intuition discussed in \S\ref{subsec:thputMetric}.
-(As in Figure \ref{fig:cutvFlow}, throughput comparisons are valid across TMs for a particular network, not across networks.
-The networks used in this plot support approximately 250 servers each.
-However, the exact number of switches, links and servers varies across networks.)
+For all networks, $ T_{A2A} \geq T_{RM(5)} \geq T_{RM(1)} \geq T_{LM} \geq 1$, \pbgnewer{i.e., all-to-all is consistently the easiest TM in this set, followed by random matchings, longest matching, and the theoretical lower bound.
+This confirms our intuition discussed in \S\ref{subsec:thputMetric}.} (As in Figure \ref{fig:cutvFlow}, throughput comparisons are valid across TMs for a particular network, not across networks since the number of links and servers varies across networks.)

-\pbgnew{Our longest matching TM is successful in matching the lower bound for BCube, Hypercube, HyperX, and (nearly) Dragonfly.} In all other families except fat trees, the traffic under longest matching \pbgnew{is significantly closer to the lower bound than with the other TMs.
-In fat trees,} throughput under A2A and longest matching are equal.
-However, this is a characteristic of the network and not a shortcoming of the metric.
-In fat trees, it can be easily verified that the normalized traffic is the same under all traffic matrices.
-In short, \pbgnew{these results show that throughput measurement using longest matching is a more accurate} estimate of worst-case throughput performance than cut-based approximations, in addition to being substantially easier to compute.
+Our longest matching TM is successful in matching the lower bound for BCube, Hypercube, HyperX, and (nearly) Dragonfly.
+In all other families except fat trees, the traffic under longest matching is significantly closer to the lower bound than with the other TMs.
+In fat trees, throughput under A2A and longest matching are equal.
+This is not a shortcoming of the metric, rather it’s the lower bound which is loose here: in fat trees, it can be easily verified that the flow out of each top-of-rack switch is the same under all symmetric TMs (i.e., with equal-weight flows and the same number of flows into and out of each top-of-rack switch).

+\pbgnewer{In short, these results show that (1) the heuristic for near-worst-case traffic, the longest matching TM, is a significantly more difficult TM than A2A and RM and often approaches the lower bound; and (2) throughput measurement using longest matching is a more accurate estimate of worst-case throughput performance than cut-based approximations, in addition to being substantially easier to compute.}